bondy-io/bondy/README.md

 ## Documentation

-For our work-in-progress documentation go to [http://docs.getbondy.io](http://docs.getbondy.io).
+For our work-in-progress documentation for v1.0.0 go to [http://developer.bondy.io](http://developer.bondy.io).

 ## Supported WAMP features